NelloKudo/osu-winello/README.md

 ```
 These commands will install the `pipewire-pulseaudio` and `wireplumber-audio` packages.

 If pulseaudio is installed, zypper will warn you with a message.
-You should choose "Solution 1" to deinstall pulseaudio.
+You should choose "Solution 1" to uninstall pulseaudio.

 **Since the 20220708 openSUSE Tumbleweed release, new installations use PipeWire as the default audio engine instead of PulseAudio**